RV-Dominik/rv_developer_portal_protoype/server/SUPABASE_SETUP.md

 -- Enable RLS
 ALTER TABLE projects ENABLE ROW LEVEL SECURITY;
 ALTER TABLE assets ENABLE ROW LEVEL SECURITY;
+ALTER TABLE organizations ENABLE ROW LEVEL SECURITY;
+ALTER TABLE user_organizations ENABLE ROW LEVEL SECURITY;

 -- Projects policies
-CREATE POLICY "Users can view their own projects" ON projects
+CREATE POLICY IF NOT EXISTS "Users can view their own projects" ON projects
     FOR SELECT USING (auth.uid()::text = user_id);

-CREATE POLICY "Users can insert their own projects" ON projects
+CREATE POLICY IF NOT EXISTS "Users can insert their own projects" ON projects
     FOR INSERT WITH CHECK (auth.uid()::text = user_id);

-CREATE POLICY "Users can update their own projects" ON projects
+CREATE POLICY IF NOT EXISTS "Users can update their own projects" ON projects
     FOR UPDATE USING (auth.uid()::text = user_id);

-CREATE POLICY "Users can delete their own projects" ON projects
+CREATE POLICY IF NOT EXISTS "Users can delete their own projects" ON projects
     FOR DELETE USING (auth.uid()::text = user_id);

-CREATE POLICY "Anyone can view public projects" ON projects
+CREATE POLICY IF NOT EXISTS "Anyone can view public projects" ON projects
     FOR SELECT USING (is_public = true);

 -- Assets policies
-CREATE POLICY "Users can view assets of their projects" ON assets
+CREATE POLICY IF NOT EXISTS "Users can view assets of their projects" ON assets
     FOR SELECT USING (
         project_id IN (
             SELECT id FROM projects WHERE user_id = auth.uid()::text
         )
     );

-CREATE POLICY "Users can insert assets to their projects" ON assets
+CREATE POLICY IF NOT EXISTS "Users can insert assets to their projects" ON assets
     FOR INSERT WITH CHECK (
         project_id IN (
             SELECT id FROM projects WHERE user_id = auth.uid()::text
         )
     );

-CREATE POLICY "Users can update assets of their projects" ON assets
+CREATE POLICY IF NOT EXISTS "Users can update assets of their projects" ON assets
     FOR UPDATE USING (
         project_id IN (
             SELECT id FROM projects WHERE user_id = auth.uid()::text
         )
     );

-CREATE POLICY "Users can delete assets of their projects" ON assets
+CREATE POLICY IF NOT EXISTS "Users can delete assets of their projects" ON assets
     FOR DELETE USING (
         project_id IN (
             SELECT id FROM projects WHERE user_id = auth.uid()::text
         )
     );

-CREATE POLICY "Anyone can view assets of public projects" ON assets
+CREATE POLICY IF NOT EXISTS "Anyone can view assets of public projects" ON assets
     FOR SELECT USING (
         project_id IN (
             SELECT id FROM projects WHERE is_public = true )
     );

+-- Organizations policies
+CREATE POLICY IF NOT EXISTS "Users can view their organizations" ON organizations
+    FOR SELECT USING (
+        id IN (
+            SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()::text
+        )
+    );

+CREATE POLICY IF NOT EXISTS "Users can insert organizations" ON organizations
+    FOR INSERT WITH CHECK (true); -- Will be linked via user_organizations

+CREATE POLICY IF NOT EXISTS "Users can update their organizations" ON organizations
+    FOR UPDATE USING (
+        id IN (
+            SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()::text
+        )
+    );

+CREATE POLICY IF NOT EXISTS "Users can delete their organizations" ON organizations
+    FOR DELETE USING (
+        id IN (
+            SELECT organization_id FROM user_organizations WHERE user_id = auth.uid()::text
+        )
+    );

+-- User-Organizations policies
+CREATE POLICY IF NOT EXISTS "Users can view their user_organizations" ON user_organizations
+    FOR SELECT USING (user_id = auth.uid()::text);

+CREATE POLICY IF NOT EXISTS "Users can insert their user_organizations" ON user_organizations
+    FOR INSERT WITH CHECK (user_id = auth.uid()::text);

+CREATE POLICY IF NOT EXISTS "Users can update their user_organizations" ON user_organizations
+    FOR UPDATE USING (user_id = auth.uid()::text);

+CREATE POLICY IF NOT EXISTS "Users can delete their user_organizations" ON user_organizations
+    FOR DELETE USING (user_id = auth.uid()::text);
 ```

 ## 🔧 **Current Status**